josemaia/book-summaries/phoenix-project/summaries.md

 - John & Bill believe that 'get Phoenix working' doesn't match Dick's most important goals
   - Erik describes this in a call as "that there are organizational commitments that IT is responsible for helping uphold and protect that no one has verbalized precisely yet".
 - IT's mission: find out where you have underscoped (IT not helping attain business goals) and over-scoped (IT doing things that aren't necessary such as John's IT security controls that didn't do much for SOX-404)
-  - John must talk with the finance side of the audit team to udnerstand what really happened that made his job over-scoped
+  - John must talk with the finance side of the audit team to understand what really happened that made his job over-scoped

 ## Chapter 26